It’s never too early to get ready for Christmas. A surefire way to get into the holiday spirit is to set up an Advent calendar.

 Step 1: Get ready your packaging

-Gather any kind of small gift bags, boxes or tin cans that can hold your Advent gifts and treats.
-While they are usually of the same kind, you’re not confined to having same sized bags or boxes.
+Gather any kind of small gift bags, boxes, or tin cans that can hold your Advent gifts and treats.
+While they are usually of the same kind, you’re not confined to having the same-sized bags or boxes.
 In fact, a variety of bags and boxes can create a surprising vignette and generate more excitement as your kids open something different every day.
 The key is to keep some similar themes like color (black, as in the picture below) or material (cardboard boxes) to avoid it looking too chaotic.

 Step 2: Get goodies and accessories ready